JCourtney22/Easy-README-Generator/GeneratedREADME.md

 * [Questions](#questions)

 ## Installation
-node and inquirer are required
+You will need node and install inquirer

 ## Usage
-To produce professional READMEs
+Use the project to create a professional README for your own project.

 ## License
-This project is licensed with MIT:
+This project is licensed with MIT.

 ## Contributing
-undefined
+Please leave feedback regarding the project

 ## Tests
 none

 ## Questions
-Please contact me via the following: hufrhu@github or jahsgd@gmail.com
+Please contact me via the following: https://github.com/JCourtney22 or placeholderemail@gmail.com